lsuhpchelp/llm_tools/vllm_distributed.md

 Before submitting the job, you may need to modify the `submit.sh` script to match your specific requirements.
 Open the file in a text editor and check the following:

 - Ensure the `#SBATCH` directives match your resource needs (number of nodes, GPUs, time limit, etc.).
+- In the `start-head.sh` file, on the line that starts VLLM, you can modify tensor and pipeline parallelism.
+  - Tensor parallelism flag: `--tp <##>`
+  - Pipeline parallesm flag: `--pp <##>`
+  - **The current script is configured with `--tp 16`, which uses full tensor parallelism across 16 GPUs.
+If you change it, pipeline parallelism should be the number of nodes, and tensor parallelism should be the number of GPUs per node.**
 - To estimate GPU memory needs of a model, the easiest method is to multiply the number of parameters by the number of bits in each parameter.
   - EXAMPLE: 70B parameter model @ 16 bit precision
     - 1B translates to `Giga`
     - 8 bits in 1 Byte